 In some instances, a community may not meet the aforementioned qualifications, but is operating its shelters consistent with the no-kill philosophy.
 (See our no-kill position statement for how Best Friends defines no-kill.)
 In these cases, the shelters in the community that don’t meet the statistical benchmark have two options for their community to be considered no-kill:

 The map is based on calendar-year data with the data source year noted on the list view.
 Communities that have been added to the map since our last publish appear in orange text on the list view.

 For all communities that are aggregated net (data for more than one shelter) where either (1) the gross community save rate is 90 percent or greater and the net community save rate is below 90 percent or (2) the difference between the gross and net community save rates is 5 percent or greater, we will work with the shelter to identify the source of transfers.
 Based on that data:

 This rule will ensure that a community’s save rate is accurately calculated.
 If a shelter transfers in animals mostly from outside of their own community, there is no need to remove transfers from the save rate calculation to avoid double-counting.

-"Known” Data: collected or reported through Shelter Animals Count national data set and BFAS-led Coalitions, or from any recent viable and authorized data sources (which may or may not have included 100% of shelters reporting), which was then accumulated into a state-wide view.
-Note that most recent reporting year of collected data spans 2015-2016.
+Data set: Each data set represents a geographical area, usually an area circumscribed by the county/FIPS code (the unique official code given to each county by the U.S. Census Bureau).
+In this map, a data set percentage that is listed as “Percent Known” represents areas from which data was collected.
+This data was collected or reported through the Shelter Animals Count national database and Best Friends–led coalitions, or from any recent viable and authorized data sources (which may or may not have included 100 percent of shelters reporting).
+The data was then accumulated into a statewide view.
+(Note that the most recent reporting year of collected data spans 2016-17.)